paulmikulskis/VR-head_movement-predictor/README.md

 ---

 ### Additional Notes
-- This project is large and right now is only worked on by me, but any help at all is eagerly welcomed.
 - Depending on your computing setup, some parts of the code will need to be modified for GPU or CPU usage during training.
 - At first, I tried using a normal LSTM cell and a GRU cell to treat the sequence as a classification problem, but despite longer training times I decided an encoder/decoder paradigm would serve better for a sequence-to-sequence translation.
 Thoughts on this overall architecture are very welcomed.
 - There is a known bug occasionally with loading some data and giving `NaN` as the projected point from 3D to 2D, this is something on the TODO list to fix, this is definitley just a math issue for some edge cases.